apinf/proxy42/docs/InstallationGuide.rst

 ``rate_limit`` is required but not validated and enforced right now.

-The respoonse provides an API id:
+The response provides an API id:

 .. code:: json